Working With External Influencers (i.e. Mecanim)

 For the purposes of this document and the SALSA Suite, systems other than SALSA Suite which manipulate object properties for animation (i.e. Mecanim) are considered

 external influencers.
-They are external to the SALSA Suite processes and are attempting to influence the objects properties.
+They are external to the SALSA Suite processes and are attempting to influence the object's properties.

 How SALSA Suite Works with External Influencers

-SALSA has been designed to work with Mecanim and other external influencers as gracefully as it can.
+SALSA has been designed to work with Mecanim and other external influences as gracefully as it can.
 Since facial animations are very deliberate, SALSA Suite should be considered the highest-priority when multiple animation systems are used together.
 In other words, SALSA Suite expects it should override all other animations while it is doing its thing.
 Since other animation systems are generally not aware of SALSA Suite, an order of operations needs to be possible for SALSA Suite to 'take control'.

 Last in the Order of Operation